 I belong to a Facebook group called “English Historical Fiction Authors.”
 One of the regular contributors to the group announced she’d won a B.R.A.G.
 Medallion.
 I checked out the indieBRAG website.
 Impressed by their selection criteria, I submitted Men of the Cross.
 Thank you to the indieBRAG reviewers who made me a B.R.A.G. honoree.
 I couldn’t be more thrilled.

 Men of the Cross is available in print and for Kindle on Amazon; for Nook; Smashwords

 I can also be found on Facebook – Twitter – Goodreads

 Thank you, Charlene!
 It was a pleasure chatting with you!
 Please visit with me again soon.

 A message from BRAG:

-We are delighted that Stephanie has chosen to interview Virginia King, who is the author of, The First Lie our medallion honorees at indieBRAG .
+We are delighted that Stephanie has chosen to interview Charlene Newcomb, who is the author of, Men of the Cross, our medallion honorees at indieBRAG .
 To be awarded a B.R.A.G.
 Medallion TM, a book must receive unanimous approval by a group of our readers.
-It is a daunting hurdle and it serves to reaffirm that a book such as, The First Lie, merits the investment of a reader’s time and money.
+It is a daunting hurdle and it serves to reaffirm that a book such as, Men of the Cross, merits the investment of a reader’s time and money.